 General Cancer Symptoms

 Some signs, known as general cancer symptoms, can appear in multiple types of cancer.
-These symptoms may affect several parts of the body and should always be discussed with a doctor:
+These Early cancer symptoms may affect several parts of the body and should always be discussed with a doctor:

 - Fever: Often seen in advanced cancers